Skip to content

 Reads through predictive processing, Bayesian inference, and self-model theory.

-The secondary-affliction wrap-up tracks executive-control deficits: distraction, forgetfulness, non-discernment, and negligence are the standard failure modes of attention-and-control studied since William James.
+The secondary-affliction wrap-up tracks executive-control deficits: distraction, forgetfulness, incorrect knowing, and negligence are the standard failure modes of attention-and-control studied since William James.

 Modern work calls this “metacognitive control” or “cognitive flexibility.”
 Yogācāra calls it “depends on context.”